 Under Your Deck or Overhang

-- I am not one of the homeowners that has room to place my lawn mower in the garage.
-I keep it under the deck year round.
+- I am not one of the homeowners that have room to place my lawn mower in the garage.
+I keep it under the deck year-round.
 The problem with this location is when it rains, the rain falls between the deck boards and onto the mower.

-- To keep a mower from getting wet when stored outside, I use a heavy duty mower cover made from marine grade fabric.
-This product can be used whether your are storing your mower outside or in an indoor area.
+- To keep a mower from getting wet when stored outside, I use a heavy-duty mower cover made from marine-grade fabric.
+This product can be used whether you are storing your mower outside or in an indoor area.